BJankow/hackster.io-AI-video-narration-for-visually-impaired/README.md

 ## Introduction

-Visual content is a almost an inseparable part of the modern digital world.
+Visual content is almost an inseparable part of the modern digital world.
 While movies and videos are a significant form of entertainment and communication in today's society, those who are visually impaired often miss out on the visual aspects of these mediums.
 The problem I aim to address is the lack of accessibility to visual content for visually impaired.
 I wanted to create a generative tool for voice narration that would describe to the listener the situation that is happening on the screen.
-This would be an audio substitution for a visual content, just as it happens in books.
+This would be an audio complement for a visual content, just as it happens in books.

 ## Solution idea